Sleeping after hair transplant is a frequent question patients ask.

 Sleeping on a recliner has another benefit.
 It usually keeps you from tossing and turning or rubbing your hairline against pillows.
 For the first few days, you want to avoid anything that might prevent the new grafts from attaching tightly to your scalp.

 You don’t need to put anything on your head while you sleep.
-In fact, it is recommended that you do not wear anything for at least 3 days while the crusts solidify. – Applying ice is even recommended if you experience swelling – you should not apply directly to the newly transplanted hair area.
+It is recommended that you do not wear anything for at least 3 days while the crusts solidify. – Applying ice is even recommended if you experience swelling – you should not apply it directly to the newly transplanted hair area.
 You’re basically trying to avoid touching your hair with anything.

-It is also an frequently asked question that what differs between how to sleep after fue hair transplant and how to sleep after fut hair transplant.
+It is also a frequently asked question that what differs between how to sleep after fue hair transplant and how to sleep after fut hair transplant.
 The answer is there is no difference.
-The main idea is to protect the donor area so your fue sleeping position or fut is the same.
+The main idea is to protect the donor area so your FUE sleeping position or FUT is the same.

-For more detailed information, reach us via contact form and request information.
+For more detailed information, reach us via the contact form and request information.

 Frequently Asked Questions

-Patients will be able to continue the majority of their regular physical activity, regular hair-washing practices, and their habitual sleeping position and routines at the conclusion of the 10-day period.
+Patients will be able to continue the majority of their regular physical activity, regular hair-washing practices, and their habitual sleeping position and routines after the 10 days.
 The scalp and hair transplants should be sufficiently healed by this time.

 The healing process is close to completion after six days.
 You are no longer required to sleep on your back; instead, you can switch to a side sleeping posture.
 Continue using disposable pads to keep from coming into contact with the pillowcase directly.

-Can you sleep on donor area after hair transplant?
+Can you sleep in the donor area after a hair transplant?

 You can sleep in any position, including on your back, your sides, or your stomach, after 10 days.
-However, the transplanted areas should not, however, touch the pillow or anything else for the first 10 days.
+However, the transplanted areas should not touch the pillow or anything else for the first 10 days.